More about the relationship between body, brain and behaviour

 Our brain’s need for our physical antennae

 In this video, I talk about becoming more aware of how you use your senses – the physical antennae that monitor the physical world around you.
-They help regulate the nervous system and they give the brain the right information to attune itself to the here and now.
+They help the nervous system organise itself and they give the brain the right information to map itself in the here and now.

 An important task for our brains, as the incoming information helps the brain create a predictable outcome to face the situations life brings us as efficiently and energy–savingly as possible.